mainresearch/crypto-ads-mwe/README.md

 that the ad returns 0.00001 coins/dollars for every call (whether that call is on an ad click or view).
 We then have a few functions

-get_ad_reward (): Helper function only
+`get_ad_reward ()`: Helper function only

-pay_customer (): Presumably when an ad get's clicked on, somehow we get paid.
+`pay_customer ()`: Presumably when an ad get's clicked on, somehow we get paid.
 This is the purpose of this function, to pay us

-get_customer_transactions (): Returns all the times the ad was clicked and we were paid.
-There are multiple variations of this function, but they are
+`get_customer_transactions ()`: Returns all the times the ad was clicked and we were paid.
+There are multiple variations of this function, but they are all similar.

 ### CryptUserAccount Class
 Essentially this represents the `user_account` table on the Crypto Advertisement